Get all documents in folder hierarchy. Get-PWDocumentsBySearch -FolderPath 'Project' | Measure-Object | Select-Object CountThere were 13,844 documents returned for this folder hierarchy.

 - Files: ‘-a—-‘

 ObservationObviously, there is a discrepancy between the two counts.
 2,352 to be exact.
 I will need to determine which documents were not exported and why.
 That is a topic for another post.

+Experiment with it and have fun.
 Hopefully, you find this useful.
 Please let me know if you have any questions or comments.
 If you like this post, please click the Like button at the bottom of the page.